Eglantinenf/TodoList-React.js-Tailwind/README.md

 - **Sorting**: Sort your tasks by name or creation date.
 - **Undo Delete**: If you accidentally delete a task, you can easily undo the action.
 - **Fun UI**: The app has an interactive and user-friendly interface powered by **Tailwind CSS**.
+- **LocalStorage**:your task will stay there even when you reload the page or close it.

 ## Demo